 Corporate lunches and office supplies add up—and you'll want to keep the receipts when they do.
 "Most companies will provide their employee with a company credit card," says Hendrickson.
 "The purchases on that card need to be tracked with receipts that the employer will need to file for their tax purposes."

 If you're not able to produce a receipt, Hendrickson notes your company may require you to reimburse them for the undocumented expense.
 Of course, that's something you'll want to avoid at all costs.
 Keep your corporate card receipts in one place and set aside an hour a month to file them per your company's instructions.

 READ THIS NEXT: Never Include These 2 Things in Your Will, Experts Warn.

 You may need to prove an item is under warranty.

 Warranties are available for items both big and small—and if something you buy comes with one, you should save the receipt.
-"In case something breaks or there is a defect during the warranty period, you can easily retrieve the proof of purchase when reaching out to the supplier or service provider," says Han.
+"In case something breaks or there is a defect during the warranty period, you can easily retrieve the proof of purchase when reaching out to the supplier or service provider," says Lei Han, CPA, associate professor of accounting at Niagara University.
 Keep a folder labeled "warranties" for easy access.

 Saving your receipts can help you budget.

 The last reason to save your receipts is for simple budgeting purposes.
 "When you are trying to create a budget or keep to one, hold on to all receipts and keep a spending journal," suggests Peterson.
 "Many people are surprised to see what they spend their money on each day."
 Once you have a clear picture of your spending, you can identify places to cut back to meet your financial goals.